What's the best alternative to Philips Hue? Here are our favorites!

 The best feature of the Lightify bulbs by Osram is that they're compatible with Alexa.
-If you have an [Echo]/amazon-echo) in your house, then these will work right out of the box (so long as you have a hub), so you can control your lights with just your voice!
+If you have an Echo in your house, then these will work right out of the box (so long as you have a hub), so you can control your lights with just your voice!

-Lightify comes in RGBW, tunable white, and soft white, so you have your choice of light temperature to best suit your room.
+Lightify comes in RGBW, tuneable white, and soft white, so you have your choice of light temperature to best suit your room.
 Just download the Lightify app, and you're on your way.
-These bulbs fit into standard sockets, and you can adjust color temperature in the RGBW and tunable white bulbs to best fit your mood or needs (soft white when it's time to chill, daylight to help you stay awake).
+These bulbs fit into standard sockets, and you can adjust color temperature in the RGBW and tuneable white bulbs to best fit your mood or needs (soft white when it's time to chill, daylight to help you stay awake).